 This module includes a film reading session.

-12 - Thoracic ultrasonography
+12 - Thoracic Ultrasonography

 At the end of the module you will know how to perform a basic ultrasonographic examination of the thorax excluding the heart.
 You will be able to identify common intrathoracic diseases like pleural effusion, mediastinal masses and mediastinal lymphadenopathy, pulmonary consolidation and pulmonary masses.
 You will also learn the technique and perform ultrasound-guided aspirations and biopsies.